DSpace/vagrant-dspace/README.md

 ### local.yaml - Your local settings go here!

-If you look at the config folder, there are a few files you'll be interested in.
-The first is `default.yaml`, it's a [Hiera](http://projects.puppetlabs.com/projects/hiera) configuration file.
+If you look at the `config` folder, there are a few files you'll be interested in.
+The first is `default.yaml`, it's a YAML configuration file (which is loaded by Vagrantfile to configure Vagrant, as well as loaded by Hiera to configure Puppet).
 You may copy this file to one named `local.yaml`.
 Any changes to `local.yaml` will override the defaults set in the `default.yaml` file.
 The `local.yaml` file is ignored in `.gitignore`, so you won't accidentally commit it.
-Here are the options:
+Here are the basic options (see the `default.yaml` for more):

+* `vm_name` - Name of the Virtual Machine to create (default is usually fine)
+* `vm_memory` - Specify the amount of memory to give this VM (2GB by default)
+* `vm_cpu_max` - Limit the amount of local CPU this VM can access (off by default)
+* `ip_address` - Local IP address to assign to the VM
+* `port` - Port this VM should use for Tomcat (port 8080 by default)
+* `sync_src_to_host` - Whether or not to auto-sync the `~/dspace-src/` folder on the VM to the `[vagrant-dspace]/dspace-src/` folder on your host machine.
+By default this is false as the sync folder currently is often slow.
+But, if you want to work in a local IDE, you probably will want this to be set to "true".
-* `git_repo` - it would be a good idea to point this to your own fork of DSpace
+* `git_repo` - it would be a good idea to point this to your own fork of DSpace.
+By default this is a GitHub SSH URL.
+But, if vagrant-dspace is unable to connect to GitHub via SSH, this will be dynamically changed to a GitHub HTTPS URL.
 * `git_branch` - if you're constantly working on another brach than master, you can change it here
-* `mvn_params` - add other maven prameters here (this is added to the Vagrant user's profile, so these options are always on whenever you run mvn as the Vagrant user
-* `ant_installer_dir` - until we figure out how to have the installer just run from whatever version of DSpace is in the target folder produced by Maven, we'll need to hard code the DSpace version so we can have Puppet look in the right place to run the Ant installer for DSpace
 * `admin_firstname` - you may want to change this to something more memorable than the demo DSpace user
 * `admin_lastname` - ditto
 * `admin_email` - likewise
 * `admin_passwd` - you probably have a preferred password
 * `admin_language` - and you may have a language preference, you can set it here
+* `mvn_params` - add other maven prameters here (this is added to the Vagrant user's profile, so these options are always on whenever you run mvn as the Vagrant user)
+* `catalina_opt` - the default CATALINA_OPTS setting for Tomcat.
+This allows you to tweak the amount of memory available to Tomcat (1GB by default)

 ### local-bootstrap.sh - You can script your own tweaks/customizations!